PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 How to Check If You Qualify for a PSA Finance Refund:

-• PCP or HP Agreement: If you took out a Personal Contract Purchase (PCP) or Hire Purchase (HP) agreement with PSA Finance UK and believe you were not fully informed about the terms, you could qualify for a PSA finance PCP claim.
+• PCP or HP Agreement: If you entered a Personal Contract Purchase (PCP) or Hire Purchase (HP) agreement with PSA Finance UK and feel you were not made aware of the terms, you could be entitled to a PSA Finance PCP claim.

-• Undisclosed fees: Commission fees which were charged, but wasn’t part of your original contract should constitute mis-selling, making you eligible for a refund.
+• Undisclosed fees: Commission fees that were charged, but weren’t part of your original contract should constitute mis-selling, making you eligible for a refund.
 These can be considered as hidden and undisclosed fees, making your claims against your dealer valid.

 • Unfair contract terms: If your contract included unfair terms that were not explained to you at the time of purchase, you could be entitled to compensation.